How to Start Scroll Sawing – 11 Step Guide and Some Useful Tips

 7. Start scrolling away.
 This is the moment you’ve been waiting for so take your time and enjoy it.
 I usually start with the center holes and work my way out.
 Some projects may have delicate areas so keep this in mind when cutting.
 I recommend that you take a break every so often.
 If you start to wander off the lines too often, it may be time for a break.
 I seem to do better after a short break.

-8. When the project completed give it a 30-second soak in mineral spirits and peel the pattern off.
+8. When the project is completed give it a 30-second soak in mineral spirits and peel the pattern off.
 If it doesn’t come off give it another 30-second soak.
 Repeat, as it will eventually just peel off.
 Once it is removed carefully use a toothbrush to scrub away any residual glue and rinse again.

 9. Everyone’s favorite part – sanding, sanding, sanding.
-If you sanded the project before applying the pattern, then at this point you will just need to do touch up sanding to get the “fuzzies” off.
+If you sanded the project before applying the pattern, then at this point you will just need to do touch-up sanding to get the “fuzzies” off.
 This should not take too long to do.

 10. When the sanding is done, clean the project off with mineral spirits and then use an air compressor to blow it off.
 Be very careful.
 I have dropped finished projects at this point and it’s not very fun.